knavely/blog/roll.md

 *  NOT _Generators of algebraic group_.
 OK, they are algebraic objects but we aren't really concerned Abstract Algebra here.
 *  NOT _Generating Random Numbers/Objects_ Confusingly there is some relation but it's not the reason for the name
+*  NOT generative AI (I guess these days you have to say this)
 *  My guess is that they are called this because, the process in which they are constructed "generates" coefficients of great interest

 Now, lets do a little **Hello World** example, which we will explain so thoroughly, that it will be enough to call it a day.